petertea96/Genetic-Association-Methodology-Research/Power pilot study/README.md

 * __Pilot_Study_Step1.sh__
   * Uses the *ms* program to simulate haplotype and gene tree data.
 There were 10 000 iterations (not all files will be useable though).
+  * The raw results from the _ms_ program are saved in the format of results{i}.txt where i = 1, …, 10 000.
+The raw data will be saved in the directory “Pilot_Study_Raw_Data”.

 * __Pilot_Study_Step2.sh__
   * This sends an Array Job.
 We take our raw data in the Pilot_Study_Raw_Data directory, clean it, and then save our clean data in the Pilot_Study_Clean_Data directory.